lycis/simplekv/README.md

 SimpleKV is a very basic key-value store server, similar in concept to Redis but designed to be much simpler and "dumber".
 It provides a minimalistic implementation of a key-value store written in C, with both a server and client.
 SimpleKV operates using a basic, single-threaded protocol for demonstration purposes.

+Check out the protocol used between client and server in [PROTOCOL.md].
+It also contains an example of how to implement your own client using the provided `kvstrprotocol.h` functions.

 ## Purpose

 The primary goal of this project is to offer a lightweight, network-enabled key-value store, mainly for quick and easy sharing of state between simple services. **This project should not be used in production or any secure environments.** It was originally written as an exercise to improve my C programming skills, but has since become a useful tool whenever I need a simple, lean, and fast distributed key-value store.